waylonflinn/weblas/README.md

 # Operations
+* saxpy - 32-bit Floating Point Vector Addition
-* SGEMM - 32-bit Floating Point Matrix Multiply
+* sgemm - 32-bit Floating Point Matrix Multiply

 Don't see what you need?
 Give a :+1: to an [existing issue](https://github.com/waylonflinn/weblas/issues?q=is%3Aissue+is%3Aopen+label%3Aoperation) or create a [new one](https://github.com/waylonflinn/weblas/issues)!